stuntrally/stuntrally3/Developing.md

 Creating **mesh** code was based on Ogre-Next: `/Samples/2.0/ApiUsage/DynamicGeometry/DynamicGeometryGameState.cpp`.
 [Few posts](https://forums.ogre3d.org/viewtopic.php?p=554774#p554774) with info and issues (fixed).
+Road editing is **slower** now, [topic](https://forums.ogre3d.org/viewtopic.php?p=553712#p553712)
+due to going from V2 mesh to v1 computing tangents and back to v2.
+_ToDo:_ For far future.
+We should compute tangents/binormals ourself.

 **Glass pipes** rendering changed.
 Old Ogre had 2 passes with opposite culling.
-New does not support passes [topic](https://forums.ogre3d.org/viewtopic.php?t=96902), and instead has:
+New does not support passes [[2.3] Dealing with multi pass rendering in ogre next](https://forums.ogre3d.org/viewtopic.php?t=96902), and instead has:
 2 nodes with same mesh, but clones datablock and sets opposite cull in it.
 Code in `pipe glass 2nd item` section of `Road_Mesh.cpp`.

+Transparent objects are sorted by Ogre-Next so they don't blink randomly like in old Ogre.
+There is though a less noticable issue with order on borders showin elipses between pipe segments [screen here]().

 ### Vegetation 🌳🪨